Ulziimunkh/IchainProject/README.md

 # Hey Dude

 ## please first dowload or clone repository // it requires mongodb connection,
-please just comment that block of code if your machine isn't installed mongodb
+please just comment that block of code if mongodb isn't installed on your machine

 npm init --npm install // i uploaded all node_modules npm start